-Based on the results, it can be concluded that adding 40g/kg iNSP and enzymes (phytase or phytase and cellulase) to the old commercial broiler diets containing low concentration of Ca (0.5%) and P (0.3-0.5%) did not affect growth performance of broiler chickens, but affecting carcass weight.
-Increasing carcass weight seems to be correlated with reduction of microbial influence in the gut through increasing production of volatile fatty acids, in which the present of rice hull contribute more than the phytase supplementation.
+Based on the results, it can be concluded that adding 40g/kg iNSP and enzymes (phytase or phytase and cellulase) to the commercial broiler diets containing low concentration of Ca (0.5%) and P (0.3-0.5%) did not affect growth performance of broiler chickens, but affecting carcass weight.
+Increasing carcass weight seems due to reduction in the gut weight to be correlated with reduction of microbial influence in the gut through increasing production of volatile fatty acids, in which the addition of rice hull, as well as its physical structure, contributes more than the phytase supplementation.
 Cellulase supplementation did not enhance phytase efficacy.